Claude Arnould: Post-War role, legacy and death

 After the Liberation of France on 25 August, Arnould worked for the Vatican.
 He was sent on numerous worldwide diplomatic missions.
 In 1946, he confirmed that Maurice Papon was an agent of Jade-Amicol on occasion; during the Vichy régime, Papon had been second-in-command of the police in Bordeaux and oversaw the deportation of Jews.
 The confirmations by leading Jade-Amicol agents of help provided to well-known politicians, security personnel and clergy, or simple confirmation of any resistance connexions, when they were perceived as collaborators affected the reputation of the network amongst some critics; such recipients of help included Cardinal Suhard, who supported Maréchal Philippe Pétain's government initially, and :fr:Lucien Rotté, former police chief of Paris who was executed as a traitor to France (Arnould admitted that the network's assistance for Rotté was a mistake).
 Paul Baudouin, who had helped prepare the armistice with Nazi Germany and was chairman of the Banque de l'Indochine from 1941 to 1944, was hidden by Jade-Amicol after liberation to escape France, but was caught, tried and sentenced to five years' hard labour; Baudouin had used his position to provide funds for Jade-Amicol during the occupation.
 In 1955, Arnould was awarded 80,000 francs in damages against the author and publisher of La Banque de Indochine et la Piastre concerning allegations made in the book.
 In the 1966 Franco-American film Is Paris burning?, about the liberation of Paris, Arnould was played by :fr:Roger Lumont.

-Arnould died in 16th arrondissement of Paris of Paris on 22 December 1978, survived by his children and grandchildren.
+Arnould died in the 16th arrondissement of Paris on 22 December 1978, survived by his children and grandchildren.